spatie/laravel-medialibrary/UPGRADING.md

 ## From v7 to v8

-- internally the media library has been restructured an nearly all namespaces have changed.
+- internally the media library has been restructured and nearly all namespaces have changed.
 Class names remained the same.
 In your application code hunt to any usages of classes that start with `Spatie\MediaLibrary`.
 Take a look in the source code of medialibrary what the new namespace of the class is and use that.
 - rename `config/medialibrary.php` to `config/media-library.php`
 - all medialibrary commands have been renamed from `medialibrary:xxx` to `media-library:xxx`.
 Make sure to update all media library commands in your console kernel.
 - the `Spatie\MediaLibrary\HasMedia\HasMediaTrait` has been renamed to `Spatie\MediaLibrary\InteractsWithMedia`.
 Make sure to update this in all models that use media.